Using Dates in Computation Rules

 The "u/date-compare" operator tells you the number of calendar days between two dates, but sometimes you'd like to know the number of banking days.
 In these cases, you can use the operator "u/banking-days-between", which, as the name suggests, counts the number of banking days between two dates.
 It works similar to "u/date-compare".
-Suppose I wanted to know the number of banking days between its been since the last payment was made.
-Here's the formula I could use:
+Suppose I wanted to know the number of banking days its been since the last payment was made.
+Here's the formula I would use:

 (u/banking-days-between current-date last-payment-date)